 We are subject to income taxes in the U.S. and in various other jurisdictions.
 Significant judgment is required in determining our worldwide provision for income taxes, and in the ordinary course of business there are many transactions and calculations where the ultimate tax determination is uncertain.
 We are required to estimate future taxes.
 Although we currently believe our tax estimates are reasonable, the estimate process is inherently uncertain, and such estimates are not binding on tax authorities.
 Further, our effective tax rate could be adversely affected by a variety of factors, including changes in the business, including the mix of earnings in countries with differing statutory tax rates, changes in tax elections, and changes in applicable tax laws.
-Additionally, tax determinations are regularly subject to audit by tax authorities and developments in those audits could adversely affected.
+Additionally, tax determinations are regularly subject to audit by tax authorities and developments in those audits could adversely affect our income tax provision.
+Should the ultimate tax liability exceed estimates, our income tax provision and net income or loss could be adversely affected.